denisrosset/qdimsum/docs/README.md

         end
 ```

 The `symmetryGroupGenerators` method specifies the symmetries one wishes to exploit.
 A symmetry corresponds to a permutation of the sequence of physical operators which leaves the objective function invariant.
-If there are $N$ physical operators in the problem, the symmetry is specified by applying the relevant permutation to the list $(1, \ldots N)$.
-If there are $M$ such generators, the method `symmetryGroupGenerators` should return a $M \times N$ matrix containing one such permutation per row.
+If there are $N$ physical operators in the problem, a symmetry group element is specified by providing the image of the list $(1, \ldots N)$ under that symmetry group element.
+If the symmetry group has $M$ generators, the method `symmetryGroupGenerators` should return a $M \times N$ matrix containing one such permutation per row.

 Here, The generator `swapX1X2` permutes the indices $x_1$ and $x_2$ in $\rho_{x1,x2}$, while `flipX1` permutes $x_1$.